William C. James: World War II

-Following the Japanese attack on Pearl Harbor, James was still stationed at Headquarters Marine Corps in Washington, D.C., and appointed as Military Secretary to the Commandant, Thomas Holcomb in March 1940.
+Following the Japanese attack on Pearl Harbor in December 1941, James was still stationed at Headquarters Marine Corps in Washington, D.C., and appointed as Military Secretary to the Commandant, Thomas Holcomb in March 1940.
 In this capacity, he was responsible for the day-to-day operations of the Office of the Commandant, supervision of the schedule of the commandant and other duties connected with administration of Commandants officer.
 He also simultaneously served as officer in charge, Marine Corps Public Information.

-During the April 1942, commanding general of 1st Marine Division, Alexander A. Vandegrift, was looking for new Divisional Chief of Staff as substitute of Colonel LeRoy P. Hunt.
-He requested colonel James, whom he knew from his service at Headquarters Marine Corps and Commandant Holcomb and his deputy Ralph S. Keyser agreed.
-To be mentioned, wives of Keyser and James were cousins and also cousins of Lottie Thomas, wife of 1st Marine Division operations officer, Gerald C. Thomas.
+During the April 1942, commanding general of 1st Marine Division, Alexander A. Vandegrift, was looking for a new Divisional Chief of Staff as substitute for Colonel LeRoy P. Hunt.
+He requested colonel James, whom he knew from his service at Headquarters Marine Corps.
+Commandant Holcomb and his deputy Ralph S. Keyser agreed.
+The wives of Keyser and James were cousins and also cousins of Lottie Thomas, wife of 1st Marine Division operations officer, Gerald C. Thomas.

 James, who had no previous experience of field command, became the chief of staff of combat division.
 He joined the 1st Marine division at New Zealand in July of that year and participated in the planning for upcoming Guadalcanal Campaign.
 Due to lack of combat experiences, James had not taken hold as division chief of staff and rest of the core divisional staff cooperated rather with divisional operations officer Gerald C. Thomas.
 Although they were distant relatives, relationship between James and Thomas started to get worse.